-The Diocese of Norwich Education and Academies Trust (DNEAT) is accountable for all policies across its Academies.
+The Multi Academy Trust is accountable for all policies across its Academies.
 All policies whether relating to an individual academy or the whole Trust will be written and implemented in line with our ethos and values as articulated in our prospectus.
-We are committed to the provision of high quality education in the context of the Christian values of service, thankfulness and humility where individuals are valued, aspirations are high, hope is nurtured and talents released.
+We are committed to the provision of high-quality education in the context of the Christian values of service, thankfulness, and humility where individuals are valued, aspirations are high, hope is nurtured, and talents released.

-A Scheme of Delegation for each academy sets out the responsibilities of the Local Governing Body and Head Teacher.
-The Head Teacher of each academy is responsible for the implementation of all policies of the Academy Trust.
+A Scheme of Delegation for each academy sets out the responsibilities of the Local Governing Body and Principal / Head Teacher.
+The Principal / Head Teacher of each academy is responsible for the implementation of all policies of the Academy Trust.